What is tenancy fraud?

 Tenancy or benefit fraud?

 If the person living in the house is not the tenant, they could be committing tenancy fraud.
-If the person living in the house hasn’t declared everyone living there and their circumstances, they could be committing benefit fraud.
-Benefit fraud should be reported to your local benefit fraud team.
+If the person living in the house hasn’t declared everyone living there and their circumstances, they could also be committing benefit fraud.

-Our tenancy fraud team work closely with external agencies and local partners to prevent and detect tenancy fraud.
+Our tenancy fraud team work closely with external agencies and local partners to detect and prevent tenancy fraud.

-We investigated 293 cases and recovered 62 properties last year.
-That’s 62 families that we could offer homes to who need them.
+We investigated 449 cases and recovered 22* properties in 2020/21.
+That’s 22 families that we could offer homes to who need them.

 How can you help?